sp-merrow/jwst_tracker_rewritten/README.md

 	Instead of scraping with Selenium, it makes a lightweight API call

-Furthermore, this script requires the NumPy modules to function.
+Furthermore, this script requires the NumPy module to function.
 To install it, run the following command:

 	pip install numpy